 Egg is completely optional for this recipe.
 The egg is used to make thin ribbons and used as a topping at the very end.

 The crispy bit toppings is a combination of sesame seeds, Japanese panko bread crumbs and fried onions - this is a topping that I love using to give any of my dishes a bit of crunch and flavour, like I did with my Crispy Jalapeno Poppers (Rangoon Style).
 However with all things, I tend to get bored easily with it so I made this a optional topping.
 Omitting this crispy topping will make this recipe the traditional Chinese sticky rice.

 Steaming the Rice

-With sticky rice, I find it’s always best to give it a good soak before steaming it.
-Try to soak it for a minimum of 3-4 hours.
+With sticky rice, I find it's always best to give it a good soak before steaming it.
+Try to soak it for a minimum of 4 hours (or overnight).